 that there be no collections when I come.

 Paul did not want the Corinthians to decide how much to give when he came because that might put extrinsic pressure on their giving.
 He wanted them to give from intrinsic motivation.
 No one should give from compulsion (2 Co 9:7).
 Many Christians give from manipulation or emotion.
 Paul did not want them to give based on the force of his personality.

 The tithe was an income tax system in the Old Testament.
 There were three tithes, two tithes per year for two years, and on the third year, there was an additional tithe, or 10%, making it 30% for that year.
 The tithes for the third year were for the poor.
 Tithes are always in the plural, not the singular.
 If you want to give tithes, make sure you give at least 231/3 % of your income over a three year period!
 In addition to this, you are to give “offerings.”
 Israelites gave both tithes and offerings.
 All this was done for the national entity Israel.
 A national entity needs an income tax system, so that was the purpose of the tithe.
 The New Testament does not command tithes for the church.
 The idea for the church is an offering of proportional giving or as God has blessed the believer financially.
 There is no percentage in this system of giving.

 Christians are to give out of principle based on how they are financially blessed proportionally by God.

 Some people tithe to improve their business or get a girl.
-The idea is that if you put in your 10% then God will what you want—God is a glorified slot machine.
+The idea is that if you put in your 10%, then God will do what you want—God is a glorified slot machine.
 Many Christians today respond to emotional appeals rather than to a set of priorities or principles.
-Many charlatans financially dupe evangelicals today making appeals based on something other than biblical principles.
+Many charlatans financially dupe evangelicals today, making appeals based on something other than biblical principles.

 God wants us to give proportionately according to how He gives to us.
 Has God blessed you abundantly financially?
 Give abundantly.
 The amount we give is not the issue but the motivation or heart.